Student Research Projects

 Claire and Matt both worked as independent study students (and

-good fraction of their their work was identifying promising pulsar
+F&M. A good fraction of their their work was identifying

-candidates from the thousands of output plots that are automatically
+promising pulsar candidates from the thousands of output plots that

-produced in our batch processing of the survey data with our Beowulf
+are automatically produced in our batch processing of the survey data

-University.
-They also downloaded raw data from Cornell for
+group at McGill University.
+They also downloaded raw data from

-processing, operated the batch processing of survey data on the
+Cornell for processing, operated the batch processing of survey data

-computer cluster, and uploaded the resulting candidates to the Cornell
+on the computer cluster, and uploaded the resulting candidates to the

-PALFA database.
-In addition, Matt worked on writing scripts which
+Cornell PALFA database.
+In addition, Matt worked on writing scripts

-parse the headers of the processed beams in order to extract useful
+which parse the headers of the processed beams in order to extract

-information from them, as well as writing scripts to help automate the
+useful information from them, as well as writing scripts to help

-review of the single pulse plots produced in the processing.
-Claire
+automate the review of the single pulse plots produced in the

-pulsations (8-25 sec) in a radio pulsar survey that had targeted
+for very long-period pulsations (8-25 sec) in a radio pulsar survey

 et al. 2006).
 Slowly-spinning neutron stars, for instance, could